qwp-ryan/Interfacial-water/Protein Hydration .md

-Protein Hydration
+#  Protein Hydration
 Water is a major contributor to a protein's 3-D structure and the protein controls the structuring of its surrounding water.

-V The contribution of water to protein structure
+- The contribution of water to protein structure
-V Water in protein recognition and binding
+- Water in protein recognition and binding
-V Water in protein and enzyme function
+- Water in protein and enzyme function
-V Protein folding and denaturation
+- Protein folding and denaturation